PODS (company): Business model

-PODS operates by delivering a storage container to its customers' location, which the customer packs themselves.
+To conduct business, PODS sends a storage container to the client's location, which the client then packs themselves.
 The units can then be stored at a warehouse or delivered to another location.
 PODS containers are available in three sizes and are steel-framed, weather-resistant, and they come equipped with tie-down hooks and steel-locking latches.
 The units and warehouse are owned by local franchisees.
 As of 2007, PODS was working with telecommunications carrier Sprint Nextel to use wireless GPS to track trucks in the fleet and to give directions for deliveries.